SpineEventEngine/Chords/dependencies.md

 The dependencies distributed under several licenses, are used according their commercial-use-friendly license.

-This report was generated on **Mon Dec 16 18:54:21 CET 2024** using [Gradle-License-Report plugin](https://github.com/jk1/Gradle-License-Report) by Evgeny Naumenko, licensed under [Apache 2.0 License](https://github.com/jk1/Gradle-License-Report/blob/master/LICENSE).
+This report was generated on **Tue Dec 17 09:30:37 CET 2024** using [Gradle-License-Report plugin](https://github.com/jk1/Gradle-License-Report) by Evgeny Naumenko, licensed under [Apache 2.0 License](https://github.com/jk1/Gradle-License-Report/blob/master/LICENSE).